JKD321/JKD321/README.md

-- 👋 Hi, I’m @JKD321
+- 👋 Hi, I’m Johnny Dunne
-- 👀 I’m interested in Python and Data Analytics
+- 👀 I’m interested in HTML, CSS and Javascript
-- 🌱 I’m currently learning with CIW, Udacity and Algebra with Khan Academy
+- 🌱 I’m currently learning with Udemy
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking for guidance on all things HTM, CSS, Javascript
 - 📫 Reach out on Github

 <!---